EonMcC/Quote_or_Joke/README.md

 # Quote or Joke

-Quote or Joke is a small program I wrote to fulfill a CodeClan weekend homework brief.
+Quote or Joke is a small program I wrote to fulfill the week 7 CodeClan weekend homework brief.

 It pulls from two seperate APIs to produce either a joke or a quote.